 (Explained) Steps to Help a Hoarder in Denial:

-2. Get Permission to Seek Help from a Licensed Mental Health Professional:
+- Seek Help from a Licensed Mental Health Professional:

-3. Get Permission to Seek Help from a Hoarding Cleanup Company:
+- Seek Help from a Hoarding Cleanup Company:

 A lot of patience and understanding is required to get a hoarder to pursue recovery and end their self-isolation.
 If a hoarder tries to avoid their problem through denial, it is important for people close to the hoarder to build the trust that is needed to communicate with them.
 Kindly let them know that they should go through the recovery process and clean and organize to achieve the healthier lifestyle that you want to see them have!
 Read about the dos and don’ts of talking to a hoarder below!